 Yes, but only a certain group are allowed in & the hoops that they have to jump through are purposefully hard.
-At present (August 2020), only diplomats, foreigners with a Thai spouse, work permit holders and people with permission to work can enter.
+In August 2020, only diplomats, foreigners with a Thai spouse, work permit holders and people with permission to work can enter.
 A special ‘certificate of entry’ must also be obtained.
 Restrictions have been relaxed and so it is now possible to enter using a Tourist Visa.
 Although a Certificate of Entry, negative covid-19 test, ASQ quarantine etc are all still required.
-So, it’s not just a matter of buying a ticket, even if you have a Work Permit or valid non-immigrant visa. ( Foreign retirees still aren’t permitted to return to Thailand.)
+So, it’s not just a matter of buying a ticket and hopping on a plane.

 Is there quarantine for visitors to Thailand?

 I have a flight to Bangkok booked to Thailand in

 Nothing has been announced yet.
 But at present it seems very unlikely that Thailand will just throw the doors open to all tourists any time soon.
 The government has been very cautious in it’s approach so far.
 There’s no reason to suggest this will change in the next 2 or 3 months

 Can Thailand Elite visa holders come into Thailand now?